tek/hix/readme.md

 |`config.exitCommand`|Shell command that should be executed after `ghcid` exits|
 |`config.vm`|Configuration for a `qemu` VM that is started before and stopped after the command runs|

-The values in the global parameter `runConfig` are prepended to all values in `config`.
+The values in the global parameter `shellConfig` are prepended to all values in `config`.

 ### Tests